Skip to content

 • What is the problem?
 Tell us exactly what happened.
 Be as concise as possible.
 Tell us what the problem is now, not what led up to the problem.

-• Needs Electric Power: During a power outage, a regular phone is kept in service by the current supplied through the phone line (cordless phones being the exception).
+• During a power outage, a landline phone is kept in service by the current supplied through the phone line (cordless phones being the exception).
 This is not possible with Internet phones, so when the power goes out, there is no VoIP phone service.

-• Needs Internet Connectivity: If your internet goes out, your phone will not work.
+• If your internet goes out, your phone will not work.

 • Cellular provided home phones do not have your address attached to your phone number.